Harvard Heights, Los Angeles

-Harvard Heights is a neighborhood in Central Los Angeles, California.
-It lies within a municipally designated historic preservation overlay zone designed to protect its architecturally significant single-family residences, including the Lucy E. Wheeler/Martin E. Weil House, the only remaining Greene and Greene house in Los Angeles.
+Harvard Heights is a neighborhood in West Adams district of Los Angeles.
+It lies within a city designated historic preservation overlay zone designed to protect its architecturally significant single-family residences, including the Lucy E. Wheeler/Martin E. Weil House, the only remaining Greene and Greene house in Los Angeles.

 There are five Los Angeles Historic-Cultural Monuments in the neighborhood, including a private library dedicated to the memory of singer Ray Charles.